spring-projects/spring-petclinic/readme.md

 | Add reviews section for doctors | Development | Short Term | Sasank |
 | Calendar Scheduling | Research | Long Term | Sasank |

+# Login System
+In order to create a login system, we need to create a subfolder for the login controller.
+This follows [DotorController.java](/src/main/java/org/springframework/samples/kidclinic/doctor/DoctorController.java) for the methods.

+# Reviews section for Doctors
+Nicely enough, this also follows the login system.

 ## Contact
 If you are interested in the development of this app, you can contact any of the developers.
 You can reach us at